BAK2K3/hard-drivers/README.md

 * HTML/CSS: Implementation and utilisation of Flexbox was assisted by [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 * HTML: Code Snippet taken from [StackOverflow](https://stackoverflow.com/questions/49780918/how-can-i-have-brand-and-navbar-on-separate-lines) and modified to utilise D-flex and Flex Column to create two rows for the Navbar.
-* HTML: Code Snippet taken from [StackOverflow](https://stackoverflow.com/questions/5111964/disable-auto-zoom-field-zoom-on-input-tags-on-my-mobile-site-without-disabling) and implemented into Enquiry header to prevent auto-zooming on mobile devices.
+* HTML: Code Snippet taken from [StackOverflow](https://stackoverflow.com/questions/5111964/disable-auto-zoom-field-zoom-on-input-tags-on-my-mobile-site-without-disabling) and implemented into _"Enquire"_ page's header to prevent auto-zooming on mobile devices.
 * HTML/CSS: Inspiration for pricing table was taken from [Codeply](https://www.codeply.com/go/BmIqIeuNoD/bootstrap-4-comparison-table-options-table) and heavily modified.
 * HTML/CSS: Guidance on Bootstrap, Tooltips, Modals and general Bootstrap integration and usage was obtained from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
 * HTML/CSS: Guidance on general HTML/CSS usage was obtained from [Mozilla's Web Documentation](https://developer.mozilla.org/en-US/docs/Web/Reference).